 - Make sure there’s plenty of great educational content that’s easy to use.

 - Listen to feedback and be transparent with your service — give them a VIP experience.

 You’ve already got an internal champion, leverage them to get further with your account.
 Here are some tips to entice your champion and get them to help you out.

 - Ask your champions for intros to other potential champions in the account.
 Make it easy on your current champion and give them a profile of who, exactly, you’d like to meet and how you’d like to help them.

 - Once you get a tip on a new team, send them all some cool, branded swag to get their attention.
 Follow it up with relevant, useful content and don’t be afraid to reference your existing champion — it will help your credibility.

 Want more ABM tips, tactics and plays?
-Check out our guide to Account Based Mail and get inspired to add a physical touch to your digital campaign.
+Check out our Account-Based Mail Playbook and get inspired to add a physical touch to your digital campaign.